 When it comes to hormones though, Reishi is known to act as a very potent antiandrogen.
 Although this hasn’t stopped the marketers for calling it a “natural hormone balancer”.

 Due to the bitter taste, Reishi mushrooms are often sliced and brewed into tea.

-For years, Asian physicians and naturopaths have prescribed it to support immune functions and for its anti-cancer activity.
-More commonly, people in the West have used ganoderma lucidum extracts and tea as an alternative medicine against cancer.
+For years, Asian physicians and naturopaths have prescribed it to support immune activity.
+More commonly, people in the West have used ganoderma lucidum extracts and tea as an alternative medicine.

-Research has shown that in humans, Reishi upregulates the production of various lymphocytes, T-helper cells, and T-killer cells, while simultaneously suppressing tumor necrosis factor; TNF-α3–5.
-These are thought to be the primary mechanism behind its anti-cancer and immune boosting benefits, although several other mechanisms have also been noted in cell-culture studies6–9.
+Research has shown that in humans, Reishi upregulates the production of various lymphocytes, T-helper cells, and T-killer cells; TNF-α3–5.
+These are thought to be the primary mechanism behind immune boosting benefits, although several other mechanisms have also been noted in cell-culture studies6–9.